 I go from seeing myself as a superwoman to seeing myself as a seed, so modest that I almost disappear.
 I have never felt so whole, without suppression, without disapproving of myself at every step.
 Also, this liberation is accompanied by a feeling of physical well-being.
 It’s suddenly clear why some people say taking ayahuasca is like an instantaneous and accelerated session of psychoanalysis.
 A feeling of peace takes over me, the peace, I guess, that this knowledge brings, because in this instant I believe I understand a sort of mystery.
 I can recognize something greater than me, and I’m part of this something.
 I’m awake: I’m still listening to the birds, the singing of the shaman, and the sounds my companions are making next to me.
 It’s the closest there is to dreaming awake.
 Everything turns blue.
 It’s said that blue indicates the arrival of the spirits.
 I talk to my family and friends, dead and alive.
 I ask all the people I betrayed or those I didn’t like enough for forgiveness.
 While I meditate on that, I hear for the first time a very ancient voice, which seems to have been ignored for years.
 Is it the voice of the ayahuasca or is it my own?
 A voice that answers questions, strong but at the same time soft and comforting like that of a mother.
 I can ask it about my present, my past, and my future, and it answers, to my bewilderment, with all sorts of incredible news.
 I start to feel light, weightless.
 My mind, or perhaps my soul, can float until it’s above my body, like in ghost movies.
 I’m certain it can leave forever, let go of the hindrance of the body, still now writhing strangely and coldly.
 I can see Rosendo singing beautiful songs of solace, blowing protective tobacco smoke on my skull, a great green wizard cutting through each one of my demons.

-When the narrator of Jorge Luis Borges’ story “El Aleph” goes down into a house’s basement and Everything appears before him, absolutely everything that exists in the world, all of the places from every angle, he says: “I saw tigers, pistons, bisons, tides, and armies, I saw all the ants on earth ( . . .).
+When the narrator of Jorge Luis Borges’s story “The Aleph” goes down into a house’s basement and Everything appears before him, absolutely everything that exists in the world, all of the places from every angle, he says: “I saw tigers, pistons, bisons, tides, and armies, I saw all the ants on earth ( . . .).
 I saw the circulation of my own dark blood.”
-I was brooding over those lines trying to explain to myself what had happened the days after my experience.
+I was brooding over those lines, trying to explain to myself what had happened the days after my experience.
 I thought: “Borges must have tried it.
-There is no way he could have written ‘El Aleph’ without trying it.”
+There is no way he could have written ‘The Aleph’ without trying it.”
 Although it is possible to think he could have gotten to that vision through his own imagination.
 Some writers don’t need to live through it in order to describe it.
-Especially if over the centuries, the Totality, in capital letters, has not only been a recurring literary fantasy, but also a philosophical, mystical and, in short, a human one.
-Literature, like Borges’ basement, is for some people the place for revelations, the door toward the unfathomable.
+Especially if over the centuries, the Totality, with a capital letter, has not only been a recurring literary fantasy, but also a philosophical, a mystical, and, in short, a human one.
+Literature, like Borges’s basement, is for some people the place for revelations, the door toward the unfathomable.
 For others it is Christianity, Zen Buddhism, Deepak Chopra, the Internet, or ayahuasca.

 “Viaje a través de la ayahuasca” © Gabriela Wiener.
 By arrangement with the author.
 Translation © 2015 by Lucas Aznar Miles.
 All rights reserved.